-The findings in tables 2 to 14 and in figure 1 show the sources of variation in support for the continuance of FGC across the 13 countries retained for analysis.
+The findings in Tables 3 to 15 and in Figure 1 show the sources of variation in support for the continuance of FGC among women aged 15-49 across the 13 countries retained for analysis.
 The information contained in those tables and in that figure can be used to provide a discussion, albeit a necessarily speculative one, of the potential dynamics of FGC persistence.
-That is, for all 38 country-years in our sample, one can plot the percentage contribution of each level of variation against the extent of FGC reporting and look at whether there seems to be any relationship between the proportion of women who report having undergone FGC and what level of variation drives support for the continuance of the practice.
+That is, for all 38 country-years in our sample, one can plot the percentage contribution of each level of variation against the extent of reported FGC and look at whether there seems to be any relationship between the proportion of women aged 15-49 who report having undergone FGC and what level of variation drives support for the continuance of the practice among these same women.

-Figures 2a to 2c plot the extent of FGC reporting on the x-axis and how much of the variation in support for the continuance of FGC comes from the individual, household, and village levels, respectively, on the y-axis.
+Figures 2a to 2c plot the extent of reported FGC on the x-axis and how much of the variation in support for the continuance of FGC comes from the individual, household, and village levels, respectively, on the y-axis.
 A round marker indicates that there is no FGC ban in place at the time of data collection in that country while an 'x' marker indicates that there was a ban on FGC at the time of data collection in the given country.
-The regressions used to obtain the fitted linear functions in each one of figures 2a and 2c can be found in appendix table 5.
-Again, it is important to reiterate that given the small sample of 38 country-year observations countries, this discussion is meant to be speculative.
+The regressions used to obtain the fitted linear functions in each one of figures 2a and 2c can be found in appendix Table 4.
+Again, we wish to reiterate that given the small sample of 38 country-year observations, this discussion is meant to be speculative.
 With that said, the results in figures 2a to 2c suggest that

-- 1. The greater the extent of reported FGC in a society, the more support for the continuance of the practice is driven by individual-level factors (figure 2a). - 2.
-Conversely, the greater the extent of reported FGC in a society, the less support for the continuance of the practice is driven by household-level factors (figure 2b). - 3.
-Likewise, the greater the extent of reported FGC in a society, the less support for the continuance of the practice is driven by village-level factors (figure 2c). - 4.
-Generally speaking, a 10-percent increase in the extent of FGC is associated with about (i) a 2 percent increase in the unobserved individual-level contribution to variation in support for FGC, (ii) a 1 percent decrease in the household-level contribution to variation in support for FGC, and (iii) a 0.5 percent decrease in the village-level contribution to variation in support for FGC. - 5.
-In the aggregate, as the practice of FGC becomes less prevalent, support for the practice appears to increasingly become the result of factors beyond the individual (i.e., household and village).
+- 1. The greater the prevalence of reported FGC among women aged 15-49 in a society, the more support for the continuance of the practice is driven by individual-level factors (figure 2a). - Conversely, the greater the prevalence of reported FGC among women aged 15-49 in a society, the less support for the continuance of the practice is driven by household-level factors (figure 2b). - Likewise, the greater the prevalence of reported FGC among women aged 15-49 in a society, the less support for the continuance of the practice is driven by village-level factors (figure 2c). - Generally speaking, a 10-percent increase in the prevalence of FGC among women aged 15-49 is associated with about (i) a 2 percent increase in the unobserved individual-level contribution to variation in support for FGC, (ii) a 1 percent decrease in the household-level contribution to variation in support for FGC, and (iii) a 0.5 percent decrease in the village-level contribution to variation in support for FGC.